Skip to content ↓

 Meet our Governors

-Anne-Marie Martin - Deputy Chair
+Anne-Marie Martin - Chair

 Anne-Marie took up the role of parent governor in 2022 with a vested interest in supporting an environment where every child is empowered to reach their full potential.